404pandas/blue-dog-api/voice-actors.md

 Dave McCormack - Bandit
 Melanie Zanetti - Chilli
 Brad Elliott - Pat
+Brad Elliott
+VIEW SOURCE
+Chilli-uniform.png
+Hold it right there, mate.

+This article/section is in need of content!
+You can help Bluey Wiki by adding information.

+Brad Elliott is a voice actor for Bluey.
+He provides the voice of Pat.

 Hsiao-Ling Tang - Bella (Shadowlands), Chloe’s Mum
 Dan Brumm - Uncle Stripe
 Myf Warhurst - Aunt Trixie, Indy's Mum